upes-open/Auto-Infirmary/README.md

 # Auto-Infirmary- An auto-hospital application.
-"Infirmary is more than just an app for booking online doctor appointments.
+"Auto-Infirmary is more than just an app for booking online doctor appointments.
 It is a one-stop shop for all your medical needs where you can:

 - Book doctor appointments
 - Emergency services